howerj/subleq/extra/compress/compress.md

 represent a length of a match, subtracting the lower value of that range would give the offset.
 A similar encoding strategy to first idea could be used.

+*This works*.

+3) Packing small values

+Many of the values are "small" (smaller than 127), we can use this and an escaping mechanism to pack two bytes into a cell and allow for literal values with that escaping mechanism.

+*This works*